 Getting charged with defrauding the public can seem like a frightening and confusing experience.
 To help prepare for this charge and the criminal process that you will now undergo, keep reading.
-Here, you can learn about the definition of this financial crime.
+Here, you can learn about the definition of this crime.
 By understanding the crime, you can determine if you committed it or not.
 This can help to build your defense.

 Defrauding the Public

 If you have been charged with defrauding the public, you probably don’t understand the specifics of this crime.
 You are guilty of defrauding a public community if you:

 - Authorize, certify, attest, or file a claim for benefits or reimbursement that you know is false.
 The claim goes to a local, state, or federal agency.